Aitorlb7/Spatial-audio-Music-manager-Research/docs/README.md

 Now that we have reviewed the functions and concepts we will use, we can start with the exercise.
 We will try to relate 2 entities(emitter and receiver) with an a fx.
 This fx will be assigned to the emitter, and the receiver(Player) will hear it different from a different direction and distance.
 We will also handle the music manager, and how to chain a playlist.

 ### TODO 1
-Allocate the channels that we will use,to play the chunks later, we must have control of this chunks.
+Allocate those channels that we will use to play the chunks later, we must have control of this chunks.
 ![image](https://github.com/Aitorlb7/Spatial-audio-Music-manager-Research/blob/master/docs/images/TODO1.png?raw=true)

 ### TODO 2